Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide/README.md

 10. Finally, connect the data back to your `main` sheet by adding a column there and using `VLOOKUP` of your data input sheet: `=VLOOKUP(A2, 'day5'!$1:$1048576, 2, FALSE)`.
 You can refer to this to also check which of your plants are still missing values (since they show `#N/A`).

 <img src="./images/j.png" height="600">

-You can download `example_spreadsheet.xlsx` for the Excel document used in the steps below.

 # Credit
 Credit for the original solution goes to [steveingmc on Reddit](https://www.reddit.com/r/excel/comments/2p1xuf/locating_a_cell_or_item_using_a_bar_code_scanner/cmsxri4?utm_source=share&utm_medium=web2x&context=3):